leovandriel/csynth/README.md

 a .3 second A4 note.
 By default, all functions take functions as arguments.
 The underscore `_` indicates that the function takes a number.

-Next, we add the note in a 1.5 second loop:
+Next, add the note in a 1.5 second loop:

 ```c
 func tone = sine(A4);